Ryan-Gordon/Financial-Portfolio-Flask/README.md

 ### Roadmap

-+ Consume poloniex API and display
++ <del> Consume poloniex API and display </del>
-+ Decide on alternate markets to aggregate
++ <del>Decide on alternate markets to aggregate </del>
-+ Pull market data from chosen markets with requests module
++ <del> Pull market data from chosen markets with requests module </del>
++ Add User authentication for web app allowing users to be store session data
++ Design layout of main pages
++
 + Aggregate data initially for a number of higher volume coins to test run time and complexity
 + Create model for the aggregate data and perhaps including single market data in the model
++ Create an API using the webapp's logic so other devs can use it
 + Host api on a hosting provider

 Further plans are to consume this api itself to create a web app and perhaps a mobile app